cavemanrockx/cavemanrockx-big-bot/README.md

 # cavemanrockx-big-bot
-A discord bot thats used to test functions
+A discord bot that's used to test functions